-The following sections of the scope of work provide specific information about the burn units within each habitat complex.
+The following sections of the scope of work provide specific information about each habitat complex.
+Specific burn units are NOT identified on these maps and will be provided to contractor in February of each year.

 Plum Creek Complex

 Lexington and Overton, NE.